Scott Marr, Head Men's Lacrosse Coach

 - (518) 442-3049

-Former Great Dane standout attack Merrick Thomson enters his third season as an assistant coach and offensive coordinator for his alma mater.
+Former Great Dane standout attack Merrick Thomson enters his fourth season as an assistant coach and offensive coordinator for his alma mater.

 In his first season as a coach with the Great Danes, his offense sported three All-Americans and ranked seventh in Division I with 12.94 goals per game.
 Connor Fields and Seth Oakes each ranked in the top-10 in goals per game to earn All-America honors while John Maloney also was an All-American in the midfield.
 Netting double digit goals in 13 out of 16 contests, the UAlbany offense helped the program earn its fourth consecutive undefeated conference season and first-ever at-large berth into the NCAA Tournament.

-Thomson spent the last six years as the head coach of the Hill Academy, a prep school in his native Canada.
+Previous to returning to UAlbany, Thomson spent six years as the head coach of the Hill Academy, a prep school in his native Canada.
 Thomson led the Hill Pride to a combined 68-13 record over the final five seasons.
 While a coach, he also served as the assistant dean of students and an academic advisor.

 As a player, Thomson was one of UAlbany's top offensive players of all-time.
 From 2004-07, he helped the Great Danes earn three America East titles and the program's first Division I NCAA Tournament victory.
 He was a Third Team All-American in 2007.
 He finished his career as the program's all-time leading scorer with 244 points and 188 goals, currently standing third and second respectively in those categories in UAlbany history.
 When he finished his collegiate career, he stood fourth all-time in NCAA Division I history in goals scored, currently standing seventh.